Belmont University: 21st century

-Belmont University became a catalyst for anti-discrimination protests in December 2010, when women's soccer coach Lisa Howe allegedly lost her job at the university on December 2 after announcing that she was having three children with her same sex partner.
-Howe's dismissal sparked protests from students and from local and national gay-rights advocates.
+Belmont University became a catalyst for anti-discrimination protests in December 2010, when women's soccer coach Lisa Howe allegedly lost her job at the university on December 2 after announcing that she was having three children with her same-sex partner.
+Howe's dismissal sparked protests from students and local and national gay-rights advocates.
 These events led to a citywide anti-discrimination ordinance being passed by the Nashville City Council in January 2011.
 On January 26, 2011, President Bob Fisher announced that Belmont has added sexual orientation to the university's non-discrimination policies.
-Belmont is a Christian university which was widely regarded for its progressive ideals until the controversy broke out over Howe's departure.
+Belmont is a Christian university that was widely regarded for its progressive ideals until the controversy broke out over Howe's departure.
 The college was criticized for not allowing a group with a mission to support gay students and explore the intersection of Christianity and homosexuality called Bridge Builders to officially form as a student group.
 At a news conference, Fisher stated that they had resubmitted the application.
 On February 27, 2011, Belmont University officially recognized the gay student organization for the first time.
 Belmont Provost Thomas Burns and Bridge Builders President Robbie Maris announced the decision to recognize the student group in a joint statement.

-Acquisition of O'More College of Design

 In February 2018, Belmont University took ownership of the O'More College of Design.
 On March 6, 2019, Belmont University announced that its current College of Visual and Performing Arts will be separated into two distinct colleges with defined areas of focus: the College of Music and Performing Arts will include all music, theatre and dance programs while the O'More College of Architecture, Art and Design will house architecture, art, fashion, interior design and design communications.